ericrasmussen/quatronaut2020/README.md

 - working menu screens! kind of! ...sometimes
 - will be shipped ahead of schedule with lots of bugs

+### Docs

+I want this game to be as useful as possible to other rust or amethyst game developers, so be sure to use one of:

+# macos builds:
+`cargo doc --features metal`

+# other builds:
+`cargo doc --features vulkan`

+The docs are written more like a design decisions document or development blog (as opposed to typical API docs).
+This is to make it clear when alternative approaches exist or when things are complicated and ideally would be cleaned up (presumably I'm lacking the time or motivation to do said cleaning).

 ### Secret cheat codes

 OK, there's only one secret.
 Press 'g' during gameplay to toggle HYPER IMMORTAL mode.